ajani349/web102_prework/README.md

 * [ ] List anything else that you can get done to improve the app functionality!
 * [X] Changing page background color, positioning, and color of title text
+* [X] Can search for a game, using Fuse API for near matches
+* [X] Modal popup as a result for searching a game, displaying how close a game is to its goal
+* [X] Modal popup shows donate button if pledge amount is less than goal

 ## Video Walkthrough